Shaaali/identity-apps/docs/guides/applications/spa/register-app.md

 You need to login to your [Asgardeo Console](https://console.asgardeo.io/login) to register your OpenID Connect single-page application.
 <CommonGuide guide='guides/fragments/manage-app/register-app/configure-spa-in-asgardeo.md'/>

+### Disable PKCE
+This single-page application template configures the [OpenID Connect Authorization Code Grant](https://openid.net/specs/openid-connect-core-1_0.html#CodeFlowAuth) with [PKCE](https://datatracker.ietf.org/doc/html/rfc7636).
+In case , if your app does not support PKCE, you can disable it by <a href = "/guides/applications/spa/oidc-settings/#proof-key-for-code-exchange-pkce">unselecting the PKCE **Mandatory** </a> setting under **protocol** section.

 ## Obtain client ID
 When your application wants to communicate to Asgardeo, it needs client ID to use as an identifier.

-After registering your application, you can obtain client ID.
-By navigating to the **protocol** section of the application, you can get the **Client ID**.
+After registering your application, you can navigate to the **protocol** section of the application to get the **Client ID**.
 <img :src="$withBase('/assets/img/guides/applications/get-client-id.png')" alt="Get client ID of SPA">

 ## What's next?